-Babbin received a BS degree from Columbia University (2008) and his doctoral degree (2014) from Princeton University.
-He came to MIT in November 2014 as a Postdoctoral Research Fellow in Civil and Environmental Engineering before joining the EAPS faculty as of January 2017.
+Babbin earned his BS degree (2008) from Columbia University and doctoral degree (2014) from Princeton University.
+He came to MIT in November 2014 as an NSF Postdoctoral Research Fellow in Civil and Environmental Engineering before joining the EAPS faculty as of January 2017.
 His lab group conducts research across a variety of avenues, coupling observational oceanography with laboratory experiments to understand the chemical underpinnings that control microbes in the environment and how these microbes in turn reshape Earth’s climate.

 Simons Foundation Early Career Investigator | Cecil and Ida Green Development Professor | Doherty Assistant Professor in Ocean Utilization | MIT First Year Advising Rookie of the Year | MIT Ally of Nature Award